Are you making a list for the hospital to bring everything you’ll need postpartum? If so, you may want to remember to include a peri bottle.

 The days and weeks after you have your baby are full of awesome moments, but they can also be painful.
 Peri bottles are a great way to soothe sore areas and ensure your body gets back to normal as quickly as possible.

-My favorite bottle is the Fridababy Fridet.
-I love that it’s made for moms and designed to be super easy to use postpartum.
+We think the best peri bottle is the Fridababy Fridet.
+We love that it’s made for moms and designed to be super easy to use postpartum.

 Are you a veteran mom?
 Perineal tearing can be a subject new moms don’t know much about.
 Share your experience and your tips for faster healing in our comments section!